CC: Good morning, Captain Ruppelt.

 staggering as the implications may be.

-CC: Once again, Captain Ruppelt, you have been most
+CC: Once again, Captain Ruppelt, you have been most helpful.

-but puzzling subject_
+fascinating, but puzzling subject.